coq-community/coq-tricks/README.md

   Signature files have one big caveat: if Coq cannot determine the type of a theorem or the proof ends with `Defined` (and thus might be relevant to later type-checking), it has to run the proof.
 It does so _silently_, potentially eliminating any performance benefit.
 The main reason this happens is due to proofs in a section that don't annotate which section variables are used with `Proof using`.
 Generally this can be fixed with `Set Default Proof Using "Type"`, though only on Coq master and not on Coq 8.11.0.

 - Coq 8.12+alpha has a new feature `Set Printing Parentheses` that prints parentheses as if no notations had an associativity.
 For example, this will print `(1,2,3)` as `((1,2),3)`.
 This is much more readable than entirely disabling notations.
+- You can use `Export Set` to set options in a way that affects any file directly importing the file (but not transitively importing, the way `Global Set` works).
+This allows a project to locally set up defaults with an `options.v` file with all of its options, which every file imports.
+You can use this for basic sanity settings, like `Set Default Proof Using "Type".` and `Set Default Goal Selector "!"` without forcing them on all projects that import your project.

 ## Using Coq